 Registration forms are posted out by mid-June and your payment is required by the 1st of August.
 If you register on time, you will be charged at a discounted rate.

-To register your dog, you can come into the Council building at Upper Hutt, or if you wish to pay via the internet, please refer to the fees and payment information below.
-Once your registration form has been received and payment made your dog/s tag will be posted to you.
+To register your dog, you can come into the Council building at Upper Hutt.
+If you wish to pay via internet banking or online, please refer to the fees and payment information and link to online payment below.
+Once payment is made your dog/s tag will be posted to you.
 Please allow up to 2 weeks to receive your tag/s.

 When you register your dog the following information about the dog and the dogs owner will be required: